Misogyny in sports: Sexual harassment

-Another factor that contributes to the existence of sexual harassment of female athletes is the male-dominated power dynamic between men and women in the world of sports.
-"Sexual harassment and abuse in sport stem from abuses of power relations facilitated by an organisational culture that ignores, denies, fails to prevent or even tacitly accepts such problems."
 Women in powerful positions, such as successful athletes, are often viewed as too assertive, thus receiving harassment for challenging the preconceived notion of a hierarchy.
 Targets of sexual harassment are more likely to be female because they may have masculine tendencies, and men feel the need to reassure their "masculine dominance".
 In addition, the male-dominated power dynamic also affects non athlete women of the sports world.
 One occupation that frequently experiences sexual harassment in the sport industry are female sport media print professionals.
 Female sport media print professionals are typically sports editors, sportswriters, sports columnists, and sports reporters.
 As reported by the Institute for Diversity and Ethics in Sport at the University of Central Florida in 2012, 90% of sports editors and 88% of sports reporters are men.
 The disproportion between men and women in this position may discourage female sport media print professionals from reporting such incidents of sexual harassment according to an article published by Christina Coleburn.

+Consequences

 In reference to the toll that sexual harassment takes on women, Boland states that "victims suffer physical, mental, emotional, and financial losses that can be devastating".
-It is for this reason that many female athletes choose to stay silent about their sexual harassment.
+As a result, many female athletes choose to stay silent about their sexual harassment.
 Discussed in the article "Sports Journalism Has A Major Sexual Harassment Problem", women working in the sport industry infrequently report incidents where they have experienced sexual harassment and inappropriate comments throughout their careers due to fear or losing their job.
 "The impact of sexual harassment is often measured such as somatic, physical and psychological/emotional health, wellbeing, work variables and career development.
 Psychological and somatic outcomes include negative effects on self-esteem and life satisfaction, low sense of self-confidence, negative effects on women's relationships with other men, anger, fear, anxiety, depression, feelings of humiliation and alienation, a sense of helpless and vulnerability, headache, sleep disturbance, weight loss or gain, gastrointestinal disturbances and nausea."

+In addition, ongoing occurrences of sexual harassment affect victims by manipulating them to believe nothing is wrong and driving them to silence, which may ultimately prolong the sexual harassment.
+In a report published by CQ Press in 2017, author Susan Ladika highlights the fact that "While athletes have gone to prison for their sex crimes, studies show that relatively few accusations lead to arrest or conviction."
+This displays the "protection" that male athletes/athletic staff have.
+Ladika cites research that explains the distinctive privilege that the athletes receive, stating "schools, leagues and Olympic organizations frequently have failed to investigate credible allegations and that sports programs have ignored or covered up sex crimes by star athletes, who often receive preferential treatment from schools, teams and police."